Sands of Iwo Jima: Plot

-Back on leave, Stryker reveals a softer side while on leave in Honolulu.
-He picks up a bargirl and goes with her to her apartment.
-He becomes suspicious when he hears somebody in the next room, but upon investigation, finds only a hungry baby boy.
+Stryker reveals a softer side while on leave in Honolulu.
+He picks up a bargirl and discovers she has a hungry baby boy in her apartment.
 Stryker gives the woman some money and leaves.
-Later, during a training exercise, McHugh, a replacement, drops a live hand grenade.
-Everybody drops to the ground, except Conway, who is distracted reading a letter from his wife.
-Stryker knocks him down, saving his life, and then proceeds to bawl him out in front of the platoon.
+During a training exercise, McHugh, a replacement, drops a live hand grenade.
+Conway, distracted reading a letter from his wife, fails to take cover and Stryker knocks him down, saving his life, then bawls him out in front of the platoon.

-Stryker and his squad are deployed to the battle of Iwo Jima where they suffer heavy casualties within the first couple of hours.
-Stryker's squad is selected to be a part of the 40-man patrol assigned to charge up Mount Suribachi.
-During the charge, Eddie Flynn, Stein, and Fowler are killed.
-While the men are resting during a lull in the fighting, Stryker is shot dead by a Japanese soldier emerging from a spider hole.
-The remaining squad members find a letter he wrote but never sent to his son.
-In it, Stryker expresses emotions he wanted to say to him but never did.
-Moments later, the surviving squad members witness the iconic flag raising on Iwo Jima.
+Stryker and his squad deploy to the battle of Iwo Jima where they suffer heavy casualties during the landing.
+McHugh and PFC Harris are killed, and Soames and Frank Flynn wounded.
+Stryker's squad joins a 40-man patrol assigned to charge up Mount Suribachi.
+Conway, who has frequently expressed fears that he is going to die himself, saves Stryker from being killed by a surprise attack, then tells Stryker he's naming his new baby son Sam, his father's name.
+Stryker smiles and says a Navy Cross winner's name is good enough for the boy.
+During the charge up the hill, Eddie Flynn, Stein, and Fowler are killed.

+Resting during a lull in the fighting, Stryker says he has never been better, and is suddenly shot dead by a Japanese soldier emerging from a spider hole.
+Bass kills the soldier.
+The surviving squad members find a letter Stryker wrote but never sent to his son, expressing emotions he wanted to reveal but never could.
+The squad watches the flag raising on Iwo Jima and Conway, who has promised to finish Stryker's letter, echoes his iconic words "Saddle up", and leads the men back into the war.